 Q: How technical will the singletrack riding be for the most part?
 For example, can you estimate the relative amount of “green”, “blue”, and “black” terrain?

-Dre: Well statistics really seem to be your game and to answer your question; “what are the percentage of trails by green, blue and black” I will state that the idea of an Epic Bike Race is to cover an amazing amount of distance, over varied terrain.
-As such the there are limitations with how much of any one thing a race course can sustain.
-Too much road - boring.
-Too much singletrack - physically too difficult.
-Too much climbing - limiting.
-Too much flat - boring.
-So it is with great pleasure that we’ve created an event (BC Bike Race) that will showcase all that we have to offer here on the West Coast and make it the most enjoyable experience for everyone.
+Dre: Well statistics really seem to be your game and to answer your question; “what are the percentage of trails by green, blue and black” I will state that the idea of an epic bike race is to cover an amazing amount of distance, over varied terrain.
+As such there are limitations with how much of any one thing a race course can sustain.
+Too much road – boring.
+Too much singletrack – physically too difficult.
+Too much climbing – limiting.
+Too much flat – boring.
+So we’ve created the BC Bike Race to showcase all that we have to offer here in British Columbia and make it the most enjoyable experience for everyone.

-Q: How much bike repair/tuning knowledge should I have to be safe riding in an epic backcountry race like this?
+Q: How much bike repair/tuning knowledge should I have to be safe riding in a race like this?

 - Broken spoke, tension adjust or recognition and band-aid fix